momochi000/typewar/README.md

 if you type abcd, all 3 fragments should activate.
 As soon as you type f, the first fragment should deactivate (go back to 'live') and the 2 final ones should have abcdf as completed, but instead will only have abcd still complete.
-#### Display incorrect characters count typed along with correct characters.
-This needs some sort of design such that it's intuitive as to what's happening.
-I'm thinking 2 counters, 1 red 1 green or something equally opposing.
-One counting correct and one incorrect characters.
-There also needs to be better feedback when an incorrect character is typed.
-Adjust the flicker when a wrong character typed.
-Increase the flicker duration Decrase the time between on/off within the flicker
-#### Difficulty scale.
-Need a system which adjusts the difficulty of the game mechanics.
-I want difficulty of gameplay to be separate from difficulty of the battle.
-The difficulty of fighting a particular monster should be based upon the stat/level difference between the player and that monster, but the difficulty of typing the words (for example) should be scalable outside of that.
-Will need to make it harder for someone who can type really fast.
-#### BUG: when player dies, it doesn't do the game over screen
 #### REFACTOR: Remove all convenience methods from NPC entity backbone model
 Calls should only be made on the actual crafty entity
 #### Gather stats on player typing.